 Among primitive peoples, it is reported, women’s private property generally develops later than that of men, and, originally, and often exclusively, refers to adornment.
 By contrast, the personal property of the male usually begins with weapons.

-From sexual assertiveness of the ‘red hot’ lipstick that came to define the New Woman of the 1920s, to the pro-African American hair and beauty treatments of early 20th century black entrepreneur Madame C J Walker, fashion has wielded a politics at the forefront of women’s everyday lives.
+From sexual assertiveness of the ‘red hot’ lipstick that came to define the New Woman of the 1920s, to the pro-African American hair and beauty treatments of early 20th century black entrepreneur Madam C J Walker, fashion has wielded a politics at the forefront of women’s everyday lives.
 Fashion is not just an industry peddling rarefied clothes.
 At its most basic it is a process incorporated into daily practices and rituals, traditions, knowledges and bodily habits.
-We are all familiar with the self-aggrandizing claims of individual fashion geniuses, from avant-garde designers to fashion investors, over their contribution to aesthetic economy and ‘culture’ per se.
-But fashion is actually lived and politicized in more intimate and mundane terms.
-In Carolyn Steadman’s now classic feminist history/ auto-biography, Landscape of a Goodwoman (1987), she describes how the post-WW II working-class culture of longing, embodied in her own mother’s desire for the fashionable glamour of a Christian Dior New Look dress, was far from trivial; rather it was at the core of an emerging class and gender politics that would transform society.
+We are all familiar with the self-aggrandising claims of individual fashion geniuses, from avant-garde designers to fashion investors, over their contribution to aesthetic economy and ‘culture’ per se.
+But fashion is actually lived and politicised in more intimate and mundane terms.
+In Carolyn Steadman’s now classic feminist history/ autobiography, Landscape for a Good Woman (1987), she describes how the post-WW II working class culture of longing, embodied in her own mother’s desire for the fashionable glamour of a Christian Dior New Look dress, was far from trivial; rather it was at the core of an emerging class and gender politics that would transform society.